 Small “t” traumatic events are those that can have a lasting effect on an individual but do not meet the DSM for PTSD.
 Examples of small “t” traumas are problems of daily life such as family conflict, financial problems, wedding planning, changing jobs, or divorce.

 Traumatic memories are stored in the brain with negative feelings and cognitions associated with the original trauma.
 For example, someone who was involved in a serious car accident on the Interstate may have felt terrified, shaky, and thought, “I’m not safe on the interstate anymore.”
-Now each time she drives on the Interstate she may feel scared and start shaking.
-This is because her brain is stuck believing that she is not safe on the Interstate.
+Now each time she drives on the interstate she may feel scared and start shaking.
+This is because her brain is stuck believing that she is not safe on the interstate.

 When traumatic experiences are triggered, people respond with the original perceptions, emotional responses, and behavioral reactions.
 Traumatic memories can be triggered by either internal stimuli, such as thoughts or dreams, or external stimuli, such as noises or actions that are like the original trauma.